Searching for the Image of God in a Digital Age

 Peggy Kendall, professor of communication studies, Bethel University; author of Reboot: Refreshing Your Faith in a High-Tech World

 "Detweiler's book is a Rosetta stone for people of faith bewildered by the seeming narcissism of the ubiquitous selfie.
-He taps the collective wisdom found in Greek mythology, art history, psychoanalysis, and media criticism to help translate biblical principles to this troubling technology.
+He taps the collective wisdom found in Greek mythology, art history, psychoanalysis, and media criticism to help translate biblical principles to this troubling use of technology.
 Selfies encourages readers to view the images of others and ourselves with compassion and curiosity and to see past the image to the collective longing to be known.
 It is a dare to forego the rush to judgment and instead to linger and learn."

 Lisa Swain, associate professor of cinema and media arts, Biola University